python-packaging/pessimist/README.md

 The name "optimist" was already taken?

-Given a `requirements.txt` and some basic information about how to run your tests, finds accurate minimum versions.
+Given your listed requirements, and how to run your tests, tries various versions to ensure the minimums are accurate.

 ## Usage

 ```
-python -m pessimist.manager [-c 'make test'] [--fast] [--extend] /path/to/repo
+python -m pessimist [-c 'make test'] [--fast] [--extend=name[,name...]] /path/to/repo
 ```

 * `-c` -- command to run.
 If you're using a src/ layout you can use `cd src;
   python -m unittest` or so.
 * `--fast` -- only verify min and max versions
-* `--extend` -- ignore specifiers entirely; intended to let you go back past `==` and may be improved to do something more like that in the future.
+* `--extend` -- ignore specifiers entirely for the listed canonical names;
+  intended to let you go back past `==` and may be improved to do something more like that in the future.
+Also allows `*` as a name to mean all names that are "variable"
 * `--verbose` -- show logs as it's working

+## Fixed and variable

+* Fixed requirements are from `requirements*.txt`.
+If these match more than one version, only the newest is kept.
+* Variable requirements are from your setup.py/setup.cfg/etc that make it into the metadata.
+These are the ones we're interested in trying.
+* If a name is in both sets, the variable logic is followed.

 ## Strategy